Big Lean: Early life

 During his high school years, Wright was recruited in a top-level basketball program, the Scarborough Basketball Association, however, he dropped out due to financial problems.
 As a result, he began to sell drugs on the streets which often got him into trouble with law enforcement.

-Big Lean's older brother, who was known by friend and family as "Bigga", passed away in 2002.
+Big Lean's older brother, who was known by friend and family as "Bigga", died in 2002.
 A person Lean describes as a major influence in his life, stating that he never smoked marijuana because of his older brother.
 The loss of his older brother made Lean turn to the streets and focus less on his studies.
 Lean attended numerous high schools but due to his poor attendance, this led to his expulsion.
 He dropped out of high school before he finished his senior year due to frustration.

 Career

 2008–2011: Beginnings and early releases

 Big Lean began making music at the age of 19, two years after his friend and rapper Blits (Kareme Parks) was shot dead as he felt that he should carry on his friends legacy.
 Lean started releasing numerous freestyles and tracks to little success.
 He released his debut mixtape I'm Here Now on November 25, 2010, where the majority of the production was handled by Boi-1da and a vocal feature from Belly.
 It also contained production from his childhood friend "Yung Tony" now known as OVO Hush, a mutual friend of Drake.

 It wasn't until 2011 when he saw his first commercial breakthrough.
 DJ Charlie Brown released his first single "Reality", which saw him put together a collection of Toronto artists including P. Reign, Belly, Jahvon & Big Lean.
 It was released on February 9, 2011.
 This brought Lean into the spotlight of other commercially successful artists as well as the DJ entering the rap industry.
 He also released his debut single "You Got It Good" on March 22, 2011.

 Big Lean dropped his sophomore mixtape Something Gotta Give on October 11, 2011.
 It featured guest appearances from R.O.Z. and Sizzla, and Boi-1da served as executive producer of the album.